Revised: October 28, 2025

 |

-- During application, add a person or eligibility review, determine if members of the Basic Food household are non-exempt work registrants or exempt.
+- During application, add a person, eligibility review, or a change that impacts work registration, screen members of the Basic Food household to determine exempt or non-exempt status.

 - For any exempt work registrants, code the most appropriate exemption per current procedure.